NYPL/digarch/staging/FTK-Introduction.md

 ## Overview
 These are the basic steps for working with Electronic records that Archival Processing and Digital Archives will work on together.
 * You are assigned a collection with Electronic records.
-* Survey Electronic records and include in them in the project proposal.
+* Survey Electronic records and include them in the project proposal.
 * Confirm whether you will use FTK to process the collection.
 * Sign up to use a FRED workstation on the Digital Archives Lab Calendar.
 * Label files.